uk-gov-mirror/dvsa.cvs-tsk-edh-marshaller/README.md

 ### Environmental variables

 - The `BRANCH` environment variable indicates in which environment is this application running.
 Not setting this variable will result in defaulting to `local`.
+- The `DEBUG` environment variable is used as a feature flag, to enable more extensive logging.
+Does more logging if value is `TRUE`, otherwise off
+- The `VALIDATION` environment variable is used as a feature flag, to enable validation.
+Does validation if value is `TRUE`, otherwise off